EconometricInstitute/feb22012-programming-website/data/week4/6-ordered-objects.md

 new Subscription(10, 15);
 ```

-You could give preference to either the *price* or the *dataLimit*...
+You could give preference to either the *price* or the *dataLimit*, or even come up
+with weighted sums that intend to combine both of them.
+In general, this is a problem
+when we have more than one attribute that we might consider to determine an order.

+Java has two important interfaces that make it easy to make objects of our classes
+ordered.
+The `Comparable` interface can be used for *natural* orders that serve as
+a default order for objects of a class, whereas the `Comparator` interface can be used
+to define an ad-hoc order by creating objects that can determine the order of objects
+of another class.

 ## The Comparable interface
 If we want to define a natural ordering (or an ordering that is at least more natural than others), we can implement the `Comparable` interface.
 Before, we have already looked at interfaces in general.
 The [Comparable interface](http://docs.oracle.com/javase/8/docs/api/java/lang/Comparable.html) is another one of Java's ready-made interfaces.
 For example: `public class Subscription implements Comparable<Subscription>`.

 The `Comparable` interface defines the `compareTo` method used to compare objects: `public int compareTo(E other);`.
 If a class implements the Comparable interface, objects created from that class can be sorted using Java's sorting algorithms.
-The `compareTo` method required by the Comparable interface receives as its parameter the object to which the "this" object is compared.
-If the "this" object comes before the object received as a parameter in terms of sorting order, the method should return a negative number.
-If, on the other hand, the "this" object comes after the object received as a parameter, the method should return a positive number.
+The `compareTo` method required by the Comparable interface receives as its parameter the object to which the `this` object is compared.
+If the `this` object comes before the object received as a parameter in terms of sorting order, the method should return a negative number.
+If, on the other hand, the `this` object comes after the object received as a parameter, the method should return a positive number.
 Otherwise, 0 is returned.
 The sorting resulting from the `compareTo` method is called *natural ordering*.

 The `Comparable` interface has the following rules in its contract: